Autonomous cargo container ships

 Container cargo ships or drones on water as they are also referred to are forecasted by analysts to be in operation over the next 10 to 15 years.

-The development is being made possible by the emergence of advanced technologies such as Artificial Intelligence (AI), machine learning, augmented reality and big data and through the continued digitisation of the supply chain that PayCargo is a big part of.
+The development is being made possible by the emergence of advanced technologies such as Artificial Intelligence (AI), machine learning, augmented reality and big data and through the continued digitization of the supply chain that PayCargo is a big part of.

 The thinking is that these highly automated ships will track freight movement across the global supply chain, enabling better levels of visibility for shippers about their shipments.